heinrich5991/libtw2/doc/protocol.md

 In the `connect` packet, since the token isn't known at that time (the server decides on which token to use), it is set to the all-ones token.
-The `connect` packet is additionally special in the sense that it is used to signal support for the DDNet token extension.
+The `connect` and `connectaccept` packets are additionally special in the sense that they are used to signal support for the DDNet token extension.

-    packet_control_connect_ddnet:
+    packet_control_connect_connectaccept_ddnet:
         [24] packet_header
+        [ 8] control_message
         [32] token_magic
         [32] token